 Expected Actual Metric/Indicator The number of IPADs in service The number of inservices per year.
 The percent of number of teachers using technology in the classroom.
 The district started the year with 230 IPADS as well as chrome book carts.
 When the pandemic hit, the district received 110 Chrome Books from the CDE to assist with the implementation of Distance Learning.
+The District provided 8 In-Service sessions on technology, engaging programs, and pedagogy for Distance Learning.
+100% of teachers participated in this required professional development to provide distance learning.
 All students in the district were provided with either a Chrome Book or IPAD.
 As the year progressed it became evident that the older IPADS that were assigned to students, especially high school, were not equipped to handle all the applications necessary for Distance Learning.
 The district purchased an additional 100 Chrome Books to provide for our high school students.
 The district also purchased 100 hotspots to provide connectivity to our students.